tbarbette/npf-docs/docs/source/tests.rst

     NUMBER=[1-10]
     CPU=1
     cpu:CPU={0,1}

-If the *cpu* tag is given, `$CPU` will be expanded by 0 and 1 `--cpu:CPU=1`.
-If the tag cpu is not given, `$CPU` will be expanded by 1.
+When the ``cpu`` tag is given, ``$CPU`` take values 0 and 1.
+Otherwise, ``$CPU`` is takes the value 1.

-This allows to do more extanded tests to grid-search some value, but do not include that in most tests.

-All variables types and discussion about experimental design can be found in :ref:`the variables page <variables:variables>`.

-There are 3 ways to specify a tag:

-* by the repository in the `.repo` file (see :ref:`the reositories page <repos>`)
-* by the command line argument ``\-\-tags TAG``
+Tags allow to toggle in and out variables and script sections together.
+This can be used to test more values and more features when needed.

-* with npf-compare, by duplicating a repository and specifying a list of tags or overwritten variables, e.g. ``npf-compare "iperf+feature:IPerf with the feature tag" "iperf:CPU=8:IPerf with 8 CPU" --test ...``
+``npf-compare`` can also be given repositories with a tag, e.g. ``npf-compare "iperf+feature:IPerf with the feature tag" "iperf:CPU=8:IPerf with 8 CPU" --test ...``

 Config
 ------

-List of test configuration option not related to graphing (those ones are described :ref:`graphing page<graph>`):
+The ``%config`` section contains configuration options, both related to the execution of the test and the graphs format.
+All graph-related configuration options are described in the :ref:`graphs page<graph>`.

+``acceptable=0.01``
-* acceptable=0.01 Acceptable difference between multiple regression runs
+    Acceptable difference between multiple regression runs ``n_runs=1``
-* n\_runs=1 Number of runs to do of each test
+    Number of runs to do of each test ``unacceptable_n_runs=0``
-* unacceptable\_n\_runs=0 Number of runs to do when the value is first rejected (to avoid false positives).
+    Number of runs to do when the value is first rejected (to avoid false positives).
     Half the most abnormal runs will be rejected to have a most common value average.
+``required_tags=``
-* required\_tags= Comma-separated list of tags needed to run this run
+    Comma-separated list of tags required to run the test

 Include
 -------

-An include allows to import a sub-file as if its content was part of the your script.
-You can also overwrite parameter as PI in the following example.
+The ``%include`` section allows including a file inline in the test.
+Using this section, a complex NPF test file can be split in multiple files.
+Parameters of the included file can be overwritten by passing ``VAR=VAL`` pairs as arguments.

 .. code-block:: bash

+    surface.npf:

+    %script
+    MULT=$(echo "$RADIUS * $PI * $PI" | bc)
+    echo "RESULT-SURFACE $MULT"

     test.npf: